 - Greater market share

 Route mapping is essential for all businesses, not just delivery services.
 That’s because inefficient software leads to much higher labor and transportation costs, which can quickly surpass a company’s revenue.
-However, route planner apps get you where you need to go in the shortest amount of time.
+However, a route planner app gets you where you need to go in the shortest amount of time.

 For this reason, it’s important for any delivery business or company that relies on the delivery of products to use an excellent planning tool.